mohitsingh4716/SpendPath/README.md

 ## Getting Started

-To set up and run the Modern_Todo development server:
+To set up and run the SpendPath development server:
 ### Installation Steps

 1. Clone the repository: